 There are six bomber guy out points (or up to nine with the vestibule on).
-It handled big snow loads and decent winds well, and we think this tent handles moderate to high winds nearly as well as most traditional double walled 3-4 pole designs.
+It handles big snow loads and decent winds well; it performed well in moderate to high winds nearly as well as most traditional double-walled 3-4 pole designs.

 The times when it didn't perform so well was in wetter weather (like rain or wet snow), where just a handful of other models had better weather resistance.
-We found that on several occasions the fabric would become saturated faster than other models, like the Black Diamond's Eldorado, Ahwahnee, or Fitzroy.
-It was still better than the Firstlight or HiLight though and worked fine in colder snow conditions.
+On several occasions, the fabric would become saturated faster than other models.

 Weight and packed size

-The Assault 2 has a 3 lbs 4 oz minimum weight and a 3 lbs 9 oz packed weight (tent plus pole bag, guylines and stakes but not the vestibule), and comes in at 4 lbs 15 oz (2240g) with the vestibule.
+The Assault 2 has a three pounds four ounce minimum weight and a three pounds nine ounce packed weight (tent plus pole bag, guylines and stakes but not the vestibule), and comes in at four ounds 15 ounces (2240g) with the vestibule.

 Livability and Comfort